Youth Off The Streets National Scholarship Program 2015

-Sponsoring a scholarship is a direct way to support one child from the community to overcome disadvantage and get closer to achieving their dreams and reaching their potential.
+Sponsoring a scholarship is a direct way to support one young person from the community to overcome disadvantage and get closer to achieving their dreams and reaching their potential.

 Youth Off The Streets invites businesses, trusts & foundations and individuals to contribute to the National Scholarship Program by providing sponsorship to the value of $12,000.